geoff-project/coi-utils/docs/guide/lsa_utils.rst

     ...     description="Usage example of cernml.lsa_utils",
     ... )

-The first parameter is a list of all functions that should be changed simultaneously, the second is the context to use.
-Then come the point to modify (measured in milliseconds since the start of cycle) and the value to incorporate.
-This may be anything that converts to a NumPy array of the correct size (including a single float).
+This is analogous to the case with a single function, except in place of a parameter name, you pass a list of names.
+For the value parameter, you can pass anything that NumPy can :doc:`broadcast <np:user/basics.broadcasting>` to an array of the correct size – including a single `float`.
 The remaining parameters are the same as before.

 For a more object-oriented interface, you can use `IncorporatorGroup`: